aspose-pdf/Aspose.PDF-Documentation/net/whatsnew/_index.md

 Comparing PDF Documents with Aspose.PDF for .NET

-From 24.7 it's possible to compare PDF documents content with annotation marks and side-by-side output:
+Since 24.7 it's possible to compare PDF documents content with annotation marks and side-by-side output:

 The first code snippet demonstrates how to compare the first pages of two PDF documents.